 Not everyone needs further intensive rehabilitation.
 Others are affected in a way that means they cannot return home.
 They are referred to agencies that can guide them and their families with available choices.

-Stroke Prevention and Intervention Clinic: Neuroscience Department, University Hospital Geelong
+- Stroke Prevention and Intervention Clinic: Neurosciences Department, University Hospital Geelong

 Stroke Services Co-ordinator